jmyers7/book/_sources/chapters/09-info-theory.md

 At first blush, you might imagine that this _information_ resides in data, but that's not true.
 Rather, this particular form of _information_ is initially attached to our _beliefs_ about the data---or, more precisely, this _information_ is associated with a probabilistic model of the data.
 But if we have successfully cooked up a model that we think truly captures the data, then this form of _information_ might (with caution!) be transferred from the model and attributed to the data.
 In any case, it's a point that you would do well to remember: _Information-theoretic measures are associated with models, not datasets!_

 To give you an initial sense of how this special notion of _information_ arises, let's go through a simple and concrete example.
-Let's suppose that we have two simple data sources that produce bit strings, or strings of $0$'s and $1$'s.
+Let's suppose that we have three simple data sources that produce bit strings, or strings of $0$'s and $1$'s.
 (Bit $=$ binary digit.)
-We will assign them the names Source 1 and Source 2, and we then collect data:
+We will assign them the names Source 1, Source 2, and Source 3, and we then collect data:

 ```{code-cell} ipython3
 :tags: [hide-input]